Protect your business against email money transfer fraud

 By ATB Financial 5 October 2020 5 min read

-Email money transfer (e-Transfer) services provided by Interac are increasingly becoming a preferred method of payment.
-This is mainly due to the convenience that Interac e-Transfers have over other methods of payment, such as cheques or cash.
-And, with features such as Autodeposit and Request Money, Interac has made the experience of sending e-Transfers that much more desirable.
+Email money transfer (e-Transfer) services provided by Interac® are increasingly becoming a preferred method of payment.
+This is mainly due to the convenience that Interac e-Transfer® has over other methods of payment, such as cheques or cash.
+And, with features such as Autodeposit and Request Money, Interac has made the experience of sending an Interac e-Transfer that much more desirable.

 Business owners may choose the Interac e-Transfer service due to the convenience, easy-to-use platform, and the ability to settle payments in real time, easily track data and ultimately reduce costs.